ghattab/ghattab.github.io/mosaic.md

 In effect, the target image is reduced in resolution (by downsampling), and then each of the resulting pixels is replaced with an image whose average color matches that pixel.

 - The moon photomosaic is created using Earth views taken by the oldest continuous Earth observing satellite imaging program ([Landsat](https://en.wikipedia.org/wiki/Landsat_program)).
 Parameters: HSL colorspace, Manhattan distance, 150,000 image squares.
-- The Earth photomosaic is created using Space views taken by the [Hubble](https://www.nasa.gov/mission_pages/hubble/) Space telescope.
+- The Earth photomosaic uses the famous AS11-36-5337 image taken on 16 July 1969 during the Apollo 11 mission.
+It is created using Space views taken by the [Hubble](https://www.nasa.gov/mission_pages/hubble/) Space telescope.
 Parameters: RGB colorspace, Manhattan distance, 275,625 image squares.